After ‘reality check’ in Indianapolis, Jacob Eason embracing ‘special opportunity’ with Seahawks

 He expressed no hard feelings toward the Colts when he spoke with the media Friday, saying, “I have nothing but love and respect for the staff and the locker room in Indy.
 Those guys are a special group, a great group.
 But sometimes things happen.”

-Along with being intimately familiar with the Seahawks’ history, he also knows a few of the players.
-He was a teammate with Luton on the Lake Stevens Bengals flag football team years ago, playing tackle and protecting Luton, who was a year older and the team’s quarterback.
-The two then played against each other in high school (Luton attending Marysville Pilchuck) and college (Luton attending Oregon State).
+Along with being familiar with the Seahawks’ history, he also knows a few of the players.
+He was a teammate with Luton on the Lake Stevens Bengals flag football team years ago, playing tackle and protecting Luton, who was a year older and the quarterback.
+They played against each other in high school (Luton attending Marysville Pilchuck) and college (Luton attending Oregon State).

-And in 2015, Bobby Wagner presented Eason with his trophy for being named the Gatorade National Player of the Year.
+In 2015, Bobby Wagner presented Eason with his trophy for being named the Gatorade National Player of the Year.

 He recalled Friday that Wagner said at the time “something about playing against or playing with in the future. ….
 You look back on that and all of the sudden we’re on the same team.
 It’s pretty cool how it’s all turning out.”